 If there is any franchise that needs a mercy rule, it’s the Resident Evil series.
 You have to give them some credit, in a world where video game movies are as bad as a gunshot to the kidneys, Resident Evil has been around since 2002.
 15 years has passed since the first movie debuted and most people agree it was an ok movie.
 Well, 15 years and 4 films later, fans are ready to tap out like the end of a 3 round fight.
-The biggest problem people have with these movies is the fact that they really don’t have anything to do with the video game series at all.
+The issue people have with these movies is the fact that they really don’t have anything to do with the video game series at all.
 The center of the films is Milla Jovovich playing a character who is not in any of the games and the films have become nothing more than a project for her and her husband Paul W. S. Anderson, who writes, produces, and directs the majority of these films to work together.
 Whenever a character from the series shows up in the movies, it’s usually a poorly portrayed version of that character who is seen in one film and never again.
-After years of disappointment and moderate box office success Resident Evil: The Final Chapter is finally upon and will the series go out with a bang??
-No…

 If you watched the last film in the series, Resident Evil: Retribution, The film ends with Alice, Jill, Ada, Leon, and Wesker gearing up for a massive battle at the White House surrounded by helicopters and monsters for miles.
-In Resident Evil: The Final Chapter…none of that means anything because the film begins with Alice by herself three weeks later in a completely destroyed Washington D.C. meaning we have no idea what happened to all of these characters and we never will (fuck continuity).
+In Resident Evil: The Final Chapter…none of that means anything because the film begins with Alice by herself three weeks later in a completely destroyed Washington D.C. meaning we have no idea what happened to all of these characters and we never will.
 The Red Queen (who was the evil killer A.I. in the last movie) now suddenly wants to help Alice find a cure for the T-Virus and save the world.
-As I stated, if you watched the last film, the plot already makes no sense.
 Alice returns to Raccoon City to find the cure to the T-Virus that has been there all along.
 She reunites with Claire, who has been gone since the 4th film, together they are the last hope for humanity…again…for real this time.

 Resident Evil may have the worst continuity of any movie franchise I’ve seen.
 It’s like Paul W. S. Anderson doesn’t even watch his own movies.
 Every movie completely brushes off the events of the previous installment when it comes to the whereabouts of characters and the events that end the film leading to the next one.
 In Resident Evil: Retribution, Alice had a daughter, there was an angle with clones of old characters, the Red Queen was evil for no reason, and the whole film led up to a final battle with multiple major characters and this movie doesn’t even bother to address any of it, it’s like it didn’t happen.
 The characters just disappear and reappear at will and only vague explanations are given about their absences and how they survived.
 I could ask at least 50 questions about how this makes any sense but it would be a waste of time because I don’t believe the filmmakers put too much thought into it anyway.